SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

     > You can find the API endpoint in the **Overview** section of your subaccount in the SAP BTP cockpit.

-3. Run the following command to deploy the generated archive to the SAP BTP, Cloud Foundry runtime:
+3. Run the following command to deploy the generated archive:

     ```bash
     cf deploy mta_archives/incident-management_1.0.0.mtar